-Metrograph Pictures presents a newly released 4k restoration of the groundbreaking 1974 film, A Bigger Splash.
+Metrograph Pictures presents a newly released 4k restoration of the groundbreaking 1974 documentary, A Bigger Splash.

-The film is an intimate and innovative exploration of English-born, often California-based artist David Hockney and his work, honoring its subject through creative risk-taking.
+An intimate and innovative exploration of English-born, often California-based artist David Hockney and his work, the film honors its subject through creative risk-taking.
 Director Jack Hazan creates an improvisatory narrative-nonfiction hybrid featuring Hockney, a wary participant, as well as his circle of friends, capturing the agonized end of the lingering affair between Hockney and his muse, an American artist named Peter Schlesinger.
-The result is at once a time capsule of hedonistic gay life in the 1970s, an honest-yet-tender depiction of gay male romance that dispenses with the the then-current narratives of self-hatred and self-pity, an invaluable view of art history in action, and a record of artistic creation that is itself a work of art.

 “Among the most strikingly original films on a modern artist … an insightful portrait of the artist and his world, artfully organised and beautifully lit” — Philip French, The Guardian